 One of the truly Dutch events during Tulip Time is the annual Volksparade.
 And afterward, you can stay to watch hundreds of people in Dutch costumes take to the streets to scrub them clean with brooms as well.
 Then don’t forget to come back for the Kinderparade, with over 7,000 area schoolkids and marching bands.

 You can find Dutch Dance performances taking place during every day of Tulip Time, including Kinder Dutch Dance which involves local children in the 3rd, 4th and 5th grades.
 The dancers’ costumes are handmade locally and each one is inspected before it can be worn – the costumes are patterned after traditional Dutch dress.

-The 2021 event looks a bit different from typical years since most of the traditional in-person events and parades are not occurring.
-But there is still much to see and do as I discovered on my recent visit.
+Tulip Time will return in 2022 with live events, starting on May 7 and ending on May 15, 2022.
+There are dance performances, photo walks, tall ships and more.
+There is so much to see and do as I discovered on my recent visit.
 Even just walking through the downtown area and seeing the many beautiful tulip blooms is a wonderful experience during Tulip Time.

 I also walked down to the Window on the Waterfront park, which has come alive with tulips in so many different colors and varieties.
 Everywhere you look there is color.
 Plus the scenic overlook lets you get a beautiful view of Lake Macatawa.